jyotiyadav2508/Blog_Website_PP4/README.md

 ### Site Aims

-* To provide the user with a website that allows them to view the Tourist Attractions in India.
+* To provide users with a good experience when using the Incredible India website, which targets tourist destinations in India.
 * To provide users with a visually pleasing and informative website that is intuitive to use and easy to navigate.
-* To allow the user to read, create, update and delete reviews.
+* To provide the admin with the ability to approve, create, update and delete a post.
+* To provide the author with the ability to create, update, read and delete a post.
+* To provide the user with the ability to read and view the post.
-* To provide the admin user with the ability to approve, update and delete a post.
+* To provide the logged in user with the ability to like/unlike and commment on a post.
 * To provide a clear and appropriate response to any user inputs or actions.
+* To provide tools that allow users to search for particular destinations post.
 * To provide role-based permissions that allows user to interact with the website.

+* Incredible India is a website mainly meant to explore the Indian tourist destinattions with a good user experience.
+* The site aims is to provide users with a visually pleasing and informative website that is intuitive to use and easy to navigate.
+* This website provides the user with the ability to read and view posts, as well as tools that allow users to search for a particular destination posts.
+* All users who sign up and sign in, can access the features of like/unlike and comment on a blog post of this website.
+* Author can access all the features of the website and can read, create, edit, and delete their posts.

 ### Agile Methodology

+The Agile Methodology was used to plan this project.
+This was implemented through Github and the Project Board.
+Through the use of the Kanban board in the projects view in Github, the project was divided into a few different sections:
+* To Do
+* In Progress
+* Done

+Please find my Kanban Board with my user stories [here](https://github.com/users/jyotiyadav2508/projects/3/views/1).

-### User Stories
+### Epics and User Stories

-**Sprint One**
+Following Epics were created which were further developed into [writeNo.ofuserstories] User Stories.

+### Epic 1- Website UI
+Epic Goals for User-
+* An intuitive User Interface with easy to navigate throughout the website
+* Easily see the purpose of the site from the landing page
+* View a list of destinations and blog posts
+* Search bar for quick and easy access to required information

+#### Related User Stories:
-* As a Site Admin I can create draft posts so that I can finish writing the content later.
+* As a site user I can easily see the purpose of the site from the landing page so that I can see if the site is relevant to my needs.
-* As a Site Admin I can create, read, update and delete posts to manage my blog content.
+* As a site user I can view a list of destinations so that I can see a list of posts relating to my specific interest.
-* As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments.
+* As a site user I can view a paginated list of posts so that easily select a post to view.

-**Sprint Two**

-**Sprint Three**

-* As a Site User I can click on a post so that I can read the full article.
+* As a site user I can click on a post so that I can read the full article.
-* As a Site User I can view a list of posts so that I can select one to read.
+* As a site user I can use a search bar to search for a specific place so that I have quick and easy access to the information I need.

+### Epic 2- Registration and Account Management
+Epic Goals-
+* Easy registration of an account
+* Easy Sign Up, Sign in and Sign Out
+* Upon signing in, the user should be able to like, comment on a blog post
+* Easy access to Create, Read, Update and Delete (CRUD) features upon signing in
+* Visibility of personalized blog posts and comments

+#### Related User Stories:
+* As a site user, I can register an account so that I can comment and like.
-* As a Site User I can access all my reviews easily in one place so that I can easily track my activity on the site and interact with the blog owners' content.
+* As a registered user, I can login and logout of the site so that I can access my content.
-* As a Site User I can easily see the purpose of the site from the landing page so that I can see if the site is relevant to my needs.
+* As a site user, I can view the number of likes on each post so that I can see which is the most popular or viral.
-* As a Site User / Admin I can view comments on an individual post so that I can read the conversation.
+* As a site user, I can view comments on an individual post so that I can read the conversation.
-* As a Site User / Admin I can view the number of likes on each post so that I can see which is the most popular or viral.
+* As a author I can create a post of tourist place so that I can share it with other.

+### Epic 3- Blog Post Management
+Epic Goals-
+* Create/ Update / Read / Delete blog posts.
+* View their created blog posts
+* Approve and publish a comment and post

+#### Related User Stories:
-* As a Site User I can view a list of destinations so that I can see a list of posts relating to my specific interest.
+* As a site admin/ author, I can create draft posts so that I can finish writing the content later.
+* As a site admin/ author, I can create, read, update and delete posts to manage the blog content.
-* As a Site User I can register an account so that I can comment and like.
+* As a site admin, I can approve or disapprove comments so that I can filter out objectionable comments.
-* As a registered user I can login and logout of the site so that I can access my content.
+* As a author, I can access all my blog posts easily in one place so that I can easily track my activity on the site.

+### Epic 4- Comments and Like Management
+Epic Goals-
+* Add /Delete and View Comments on a post
+* Like / Unlike a post

+#### Related User Stories:
 * As a logged-in user I can leave comments on a post so that I can be involved in the conversation.
-* As a logged-in user I can create a post with my favorite tourist place so that I can share my preferences with other users.
 * As a logged-in user I can edit/delete my comments so that I can update/delete my post opinion.
 * As a logged-in user I can like or unlike a post so that I can interact with the content.

-* As a Site User I can use a search bar to search for a specific place so that I have quick and easy access to the information I need.
-* As a Site User I can view a paginated list of posts so that easily select a post to view.